ekuiter/tseitin-or-not-tseitin/README.md

 #### Getting Started

-First, [install Docker](https://docs.docker.com/get-docker/) on a Linux system (or virtual machine).
+First, [install Docker](https://docs.docker.com/get-docker/) on a 64-bit Linux system.
 On Arch Linux, for example, run:

 ```
 usermod -aG docker $(whoami) # then, log out and in again